jpdarela/CAETE-DVM/README.md

 You can also run it interactively inside `ipython` to have direct access to the variables or you can also run it directly from the vscode debug environment.

 # Development Environment
-If you need help configuring your development environment, installing python, installing CAETÊ dependencies or setting up a debug enviornment in vscode, check the [CAETÊ starting packtutorial](https://github.com/fmammoli/CAETE-Tutorials)
+If you need help configuring your development environment, installing python, installing CAETÊ dependencies or setting up a debug enviornment in vscode, check the [CAETÊ starting pack tutorial](https://github.com/fmammoli/CAETE-Tutorials)

 ## __AUTHORS__: